Nerogar/OneTrainer/docs/EmbeddingTraining.md

 ### Concepts

 To train an embedding, you need to use special prompts.
-Each prompt needs to include "<embedding>" in the place where you want to place your trained embedding.
+Each prompt needs to include `<embedding>` in the place where you want to place your trained embedding.
 For example, if you want to train a style of a painting, your prompt could be `a painting in the style of <embedding>`.
 If you don't want to add a custom prompt for every training image, you can select "From single text file" as the prompt source of your concept.
 Then select a text file containing one prompt per